 Healthy lifestyle choices can help you bring your blood sugar level back to normal, or at least keep it from rising toward the levels seen in type 2 diabetes.

 To prevent prediabetes from progressing to type 2 diabetes, try to:

 - Be more active.
-Aim for 30 to 60 minutes of moderate physical activity most days of the week.
+Aim for at least 150 minutes of moderate or 75 minutes of vigorous aerobic activity a week.